 We identified and screened 370 studies, of which 46 full texts were assessed for eligibility.
 Of the 17 that met inclusion criteria for qualitative assessment (Supplementary Table 7), 11 papers (n=3200 patients) assessed TEM in a cohort of patients suspected of PCD who eventually received either a positive or negative diagnosis, contributing to the evidence for recommendations (Supplementary figure 1).

 Tables 5 & 6 summarise the 11 studies addressing the question.
 The sensitivity calculated from each study ranged between 0.71 and 1.00 and the specificity between 0.92 and 1.00.
 There were five false positive patients in two studies.
 Papon et al identified two false positive results; one was a child with severe asthma without recurrent upper airway infection who had short or absent ODA concerning 44% of nasal cilia and 90% of bronchial cilia, the other an adult with situs inversus and nasal polyposis without lower airway symptoms who had absent IDA without microtubular disorganisation (pers comm).
 Munkholm et al identified three false positives in individuals each eventually thought to have a secondary ciliary dyskinesia, two of whose clinical phenotype improved becoming asymptomatic and a third who had severe asthma [53].
 Total specificity, when combining all 11 studies, was >0.99.

+Quality of evidence was rated low because diagnostic performance is not informative of downstream consequences of further clinical management and because of study limitations (frequent use of TEM in the reference standard and lack of bliniding).
+However, the very low rate of false positives and the very high specificity of TEM led to strong recommendations.